wp-plugins/lumia-testimonials/readme.txt

 == Description ==

-Testimonials plugin allows you to display random or selected testimonials, or text with images.
+Responsive testimonials plugin allows you to display random or selected testimonials, or text with images.
 Features
 1 Admin interface to add, edit and manage testimonials 2 Capable of handling multiple widgets per page or post